archiejs/archiejs-docs/modules.md

 ## Part 1 - Different semantics of Archiejs modules

-In this part of the tutorial, we will explore how we can create an X module with provides services X1 and X2.
-And also consumes a service Y1 (which is provided in another module Y).

-### Multiple ways of writing Archiejs modules

 There are multiple ways of creating archiejs modules.
 In below example, we will start with a very simple module (which does nothing and is composed in a single function) and move towards more complex examples.
 This might be lengthy, because its comprihensive.
 You may not need to read this word by word.